blipk/gptroles/README.md

 TODO: The chat UI has action indicators for the interactivity
 TODO: Also the messages in the current prompt chain are
+TODO: Show alternate choices and commit to conversation

 ## Installing/Running